 Tulsa Couples Counseling

 Couples counseling can impact and help to create healthy marriages and family life.
-Strong marriages have such a positive impact on society, especially in the home, where the married couple feels safe, loved, and respected.
+Strong marriages have a positive impact on society, especially in the home, where the married couple feels safe, loved, and respected.
 Children from stable homes are more likely to succeed in life, be more self-confident, and do better academically.
-Having a strong marriage does not mean that there are no hard times, disappointments, tragedy, or not problems.
+Having a strong marriage does not mean that there are no hard times, disappointments, tragedies, or not problems.
 Having a strong marriage does not mean there will be no arguments, misunderstandings, and fights.
 In a strong marriage, the couple and family work together to problem-solve, communicate well, take care of each other, and have a safe environment to go through life together.
 Strong marriages are a result of love and daily decisions to honor and respect our marriage and spouse.
 In that, we can listen to each other, work together, and have fun in daily routines and hectic schedules.

 A strong marriage is not the absence of problems, it is defined by how we handle and manage our problems and ourselves in the process.
 Couples that are in need of safety, trust, support, and love can build their marriage up again in Tulsa couples counseling.
-Tulsa counseling for couples can be very effective to help to understand ourselves, each other, and define our vision for our family and our future.
+Tulsa counseling for couples can be very effective to help to understand ourselves, and each other, and define our vision for our family and our future.
 It’s a sign of strength and respect to choose to go to go couples counseling, not a weakness.

 Marriage Therapy: Prepare and Enrich

-Some of the mental health provides at Legacy Counseling Service in Broken Arrow are certified to offer the Prepare and Enrich program.
+Some of the mental health providers at Legacy Counseling Service in Broken Arrow are certified to offer the Prepare and Enrich program.
 This program begins offers assessments that are great to use with couples of all stages in life (premarital, newly married all the way to marriage for more than half of their life).
 Couples complete an assessment and a report is sent to the couple and the therapist.
 This report helps the mental health provider see areas of strengths and weaknesses in the relationship.
 Areas of exploration generated from the report include relationship dynamics, how committed each person feels to the other, how each person manages stress, and how family dynamics affect the couple.
 Prepare and Enrich is helpful for churches, pastors, married couples, and pre-marital couples.

 Tulsa Couples Counseling – Predictors of Divorce

 Dr. John Gottman, an expert in marriage and family therapy, has stated with scientific accuracy and research, that there are four predictors of divorce, which he calls the 4 Horsemen of the Apocalypse.
 The first predictor of divorce is Criticism.
 Criticism represents when you personally attack your spouse and their character so that they feel verbally assaulted, rejected, and hurt.
 Contempt is the second predictor of divorce.
-This is when you are treating with disrespect, mocking, sarcasm, and acting superior.
-In Defensiveness, a spouse will blame and accuse without apology and not taking personal responsibility for their actions.
-And finally, Stonewalling, in which the partner withdraws, shuts down and closes themselves off emotionally and sexually.
+This is when you are treated with disrespect, mocking, sarcasm, and acting superior.
+In Defensiveness, a spouse will blame and accuse without apology and not take personal responsibility for their actions.
+And finally, Stonewalling, in which the partner withdraws, shuts down, and closes themselves off emotionally and sexually.